T+ Testosterone Booster

 Blood Tests for Measuring Free Testosterone

-Reading about the myriad of ways to measure free testosterone has nearly put me in the nut house.
+Reading about the myriad ways to measure free testosterone has nearly put me in the nut house.
 It’s confusing.

 The problem that labs face is that there is so little free testosterone in our body, it’s hard to measure directly.
 Below I lay out the methods available right now to measure free T.